santiago0697/init.lua/README.md

-### 2023 Nvim configuration using lua and lazy.vim as plugin manager
+### 2025 NeoVim configuration using lua and lazy.vim as plugin manager